pydicom/dicom-validator/README.md

-It is also possible to use older versions of the standard via a command line option, provided they are still available for download (at the time of writing, standards are available from 2014a to 2018b).
+It is also possible to use older versions of the standard via a command line option, provided they are still available for download (at the time of writing, standards are available since 2014a).

 dcm_dump_info
 -------------